BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/addinbase_structure.md

-# AddInBase Structure
+# AddInBase structure

 >[!NOTE]
-> For the complete API reference of the AddInBase class, please refer to this [page](https://bluebytesystemsinc.github.io/SOLIDWORKS-PDM-API-SDK/api/BlueByte.SOLIDWORKS.PDMProfessional.SDK.AddInBase.html)
+> For the complete API reference of the AddInBase class, please refer to this [page](https://bluebytesystemsinc.github.io/SOLIDWORKS-PDM-API-SDK/api/BlueByte.SOLIDWORKS.PDMProfessional.SDK.AddInBase.html).

 AddInBase is the **only** class that has to be implemented in order to create a working PDM add-in.